SmartYouTubeTV/smartyoutubetv.github.io/en/index.md

 > Many devices lack good YouTube client.
 The intent of this app is to fix this issue.

 **Features**:
-- no need Google Services
+- runs without Google Services
 - designed for TV screens
 - stock controller support
-- multilangual search keyboard
+- multilingual search keyboard
 - app fully localized

 > **Stable** version contains four different launchers: 720, 1080, 4K and 4K alt.
 They may have different performance depending on the device.
 Try launchers one by one until you find best one.
 Also, 4K launchers supports QHD and UHD playback.